 Purdue's College of Engineering honored Geoffrey T. Crowley (BS IDE, Transportation, '74), President of Northshore Leasing LLC, as one of its nine Distinguished Engineering Alumni for 2010, in recognition of "his innovation, entrepreneurship, and national leadership in the aviation industry."
-For more information on his career and accomplishments, read here.
+Read more about his career and accomplishments.

 2010 Engineering Education Outstanding Alumni Awards

-Howard J. Gobstein (BS IDE, Technology and Public Policy, '74), Executive Officer; Vice President, Research, Innovation, and STEM Education; and Co-Director, Science and Mathematics Teacher Imperative for the Association of Public and Land-Grant Universities, received this year's Engineering Education Outstanding Alumni Award, which honors ENE alumni whose have achieved singular accomplishments in their fields, whose succesful careers are role models for our students, and whose achievements set an example for all the School's alumni.
-For more information on his career and accomplishments, read here.
+Howard J. Gobstein (BS IDE, Technology and Public Policy, '74), Executive Officer; Vice President, Research, Innovation, and STEM Education; and Co-Director, Science and Mathematics Teacher Imperative for the Association of Public and Land-Grant Universities, received this year's Engineering Education Outstanding Alumni Award, which honors ENE alumni whose have achieved singular accomplishments in their fields, whose successful careers are role models for our students, and whose achievements set an example for all the School's alumni.
+Read more on his career and accomplishments.
 Photo: From left: David Radcliffe, ENE head; Howard Gobstein; Phillip Wankat, director of IDE; and Leah Jamieson, John A. Edwardson Dean of Engineering.

 ENE Professor William Oakes Named a Fellow of NSPE